coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 ```

 ### Get query suggestions on our landing page
 In our [Partner demo](https://elastic.coveodemo.com/demo-partners) we provided a landing page with popular queries.
-Based upon the ```userRole``` the [querySuggestions](https://developers.coveo.com/x/iQGwAQ) will be retrieved by our api:
+Based upon the ```userRole``` the [querySuggestions](https://developers.coveo.com/x/iQGwAQ) will be retrieved by our API:
 ``` javascript

 function getQuerySuggest(profile) {